Stegostoma fasciatum (Hermann, 1783)

 Common in the Solitary Islands Marine Park.
 Distributed throughout the Indo-West Pacific region, from the Red Sea and East Africa to New Caledonia, north to southern Japan, south to New South Wales.
 In Australia recorded from Exmouth in Western Australia, across the tropical north to the Gulf of Carpentaria, Torres Strait south to Sydney in New South Wales.

 Frequents sand and rubble bottoms in rocky and coral reef areas.
-Depth to 60m, usually shallower to 30m.
+Depth to 90 m, usually shallower to 30 m.

 Sluggish and sometimes easy to approach, believed to be mainly nocturnal.
-Feeds on molluscs and crustaceans and may bite when provoked.
+Feeds on molluscs, crustaceans, small bony fishes and sea snakes.
+May bite when provoked.
 Oviparous, egg cases are large, dark brown to black.
-Young are 20-26cm at birth, adults up to 3.5m.
+Young are 20-26 cm at birth, adults up to 3.5 m.